 For instance, forex traders frequently use a moving average as a market entry point.
 Although one of the simplest trading strategies, currency traders will buy a specific pair when the price dips and tests the moving average.
 Conversely, they’ll sell if the price rises and touches the moving average.
 Although this isn’t an iron-clad trading strategy, it isn’t a bad way of entering the market with consistency!

-However, before we go any further, it’s important to add a caveat: dynamic support and resistance is not nearly as strong or indicative as horizontal and diagonal support and resistance.
+However, before we go any further, it’s important to add a caveat: dynamic support and resistance are not nearly as strong or indicative as horizontal and diagonal support and resistance.
 Even though it’s a reputable indicator, a solid horizontal support or resistance area can be a much better bullish or bearish trading signal.

 Having said that, dynamic support and resistance levels do have their uses.